Formz

 This is what make make creating frontend forms so easy, this snippet ties in all the code for the frontend form using FormIt and FormItFastPack.

-work behind the scenes when you are using the formz output type in your Template Variable.
+The Formz Snippet fmzForms work behind the scenes when you are using the formz output type in your Template Variable.
 You can use the Formz Snippet fmzForms

 directly by adding it in the template you have attached your Formz Template Variable to.
-If you decide to use the Formz Snippet fmzForms
+If you decide to use the Formz Snippet fmzForms inside of your template

-make sure you change the Template Variable output type to default
+make sure you change the Template Variable output type to default.

 The default Formz Snippet will look like this: